cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

     ```

-8. Sign in again to that VM to follow the steps 1-4 on this task
+8. Sign in again to that VM, follow the steps 1-4 on this task.

 9. You will be using this remote console on the rest of the exercises of this lab